trainart/linux3/3-3-2-Webserver-Nginx-HAProxy.md

 > NOTE: this is very simple configuration example.
 > Production solution requires much more to configure as well as
-> additional services like `keepalived`, `vrrp`, etc., which are out of scope of this training material.
+> additional services like `keepalived``vrrp`, etc., which are out of scope of this training material.